 2. Vitamin B2 Riboflavin

 Vitamin B2 is called riboflavin.
 It assists red blood cell production for transporting oxygen around the body to the cells.
-Riboflavin supports the nervous system, healthy eyes and good skin.
-It also helps the body release energy from food by breaking down essential nutrients from protein, fat and carbohydrates.
+Riboflavin supports the nervous system, healthy eyes, and good skin.
+It also helps the body release energy from food by breaking down essential nutrients from protein, fat, and carbohydrates.
 This helps energy levels and muscle function.
-The HSE recommend 1.3mg for men and 1.1mg for women of riboflavin per day.
+The HSE recommends 1.3mg for men and 1.1mg for women of riboflavin per day.

 3. Vitamin B3 Niacin

 Vitamin B3 is called niacin.
-It plays a role in metabolism with the release of energy from food, maintaining a healthy nervous system, clear skin and a functioning digestive system.
-The NHS recommend 17mg for men and 13mg for women of niacin per day.
+It plays a role in metabolism with the release of energy from food, maintaining a healthy nervous system, clear skin, and a functioning digestive system.
+The NHS recommends 17mg for men and 13mg for women of niacin per day.

 4. Vitamin B5 Pantothenic Acid